 19. Orders from customers who engage in live chat before a purchase are 10% higher in value.

-Conversion and live chat stats reveal that customers who use live chat before making a purchase are not just certain conversions but place more valuable orders compared to those who don’t use the service.
+Conversion and live chat stats reveal that customers who use live chat before making a purchase are not just certain conversions but place more valuable orders compared to those who don’t.
 Customer journey is another area of business where live chat can be helpful, improving post-sales customer support by 39%, early-stage sales development by 32%, and overall marketing awareness by 29%.

 (Super Office)